 DO NOT LOAD IN THE SAME VEHICLE WITH Division 6.1 or 2.3 (POISON or poison gas labeled material) animal or human food unless the poison package is overpacked in an approved way.
 Foodstuffs are anything you swallow.
 However, mouthwash, toothpaste, and skin creams are not foodstuff.
-Division 2.3 (poisonous) gas, Zone A or Division 6.1 (poison) liquids, PGL Zone A Division 5.1 (oxidizers), class 3 (flammable liquids), Class 8 (corro- sive liquids), Division 5.2 (organic peroxides), Division 1.1, 1.2, 1.3 (Class A or B) explosives, Division 1.5 (blasting agents), Divisoin 2.1 (flammable gases), Class 4 (flammable solids).
+Division 2.3 (poisonous) gas Zone A or Division 6.1 (poison) liquids, PGI, Zone A Division 5.1 (oxidizers), Class 3 (flammable liquids), Class 8 (corrosive liquids), Division 5.2 (organic peroxides), Division 1.1, 1.2, 1.3 (Class A or B) explosives, Division 1.5 (blasting agents), Division 2.1 (flammable gases), Class 4 (flammable solids).
 Charged storage batteries Division 1.1 (Class A Explosives).
-Charged storage batteries Class 1 (Detonating primers) Division 1.1 (Class A Explosives). any other explosives unless in authorized containers or packagings.
-Charged storage batteries Class 1 (Detonating primers) Divisoin 6.1 (Cyanides or cyanide mixtures) Division 1.1 (Class A Explosives). any other explosives unless in authorized containers or packagings. acids, corrosive materials, or other acidic materials which could release hydrocyanic acid from cyanides.
+Class 1 (Detonating primers) any other explosives unless in authorized containers or packagings.
+Division 6.1 (Cyanides or cyanide mixtures) acids, corrosive materials, or other acidic materials which could release hydrocyanic acid from cyanides.
 For example: Cyanides, Inorganic, n.o.s.
-Silver Cyanide Sodium Cyanide
+Silver Cyanide Sodium Cyanide Nitric acid (Class 8) other materials unless the nitric acid is not loaded above any other material and not more than two tiers high.